 If you're trying to lose weight fast it's easy to fall into the trap of fad diets and so called "quick fixes" that you read about online.
 The truth is, for a weight loss plan to really work, and by that we mean help you to not only lose weight but also keep it off, you need more than a quick fix.

-Losing weight is hard, there's no getting around that.
+Losing weight fast is hard, there's no getting around that.
+In fact, losing weight at any speed is hard.
 One of the difficulties is knowing how to go about it, and the honest answer is that different approaches work best for different people.

 Some people thrive on the challenge of intermittent fasting – which we'll discuss in more detail later – but on the whole the best way to lose weight quickly, and maintain that weight loss, is to follow a steady, manageable plan.

 By that, we mean don’t deny yourself all the foods you enjoy and workout every day if after two weeks you'll tire of feeling hungry and unsatisfied and give up.

 Instead we recommend that most people slow the pace a little and following a series of tips relating to both diet and exercise to help you lose weight fast, and more importantly, well.

 With autumn here, you should be burning calories a bit faster (although you'll also

 be naturally eating more).
 Christmas is kind of waistline apocalypse and it's coming up fast, but we'll deal with that in December.